Betta fish are often sold without an aquarium filter because they are able to live in smaller tanks or bowls.

 Eventually the air gets really stale in the car, especially if car exhaust is leaking in.

-Filters circulate water and provide a home for nitrifying bacteria to colonize in the filter media.
+Aquarium filters circulate water and provide a home for nitrifying bacteria to colonize in the filter media.

 These bacteria break down toxic ammonia and reduce the need for constant water changes.